How Much Does It Cost to Travel Phú Quốc – An Honest Budget Guide

 According to the plans of Phú Quốc’s Prime Minister, major investments on the island to accelerate tourism shall be completed by 2020, leading to a standard tourist destination.

-Knowing that time is running short, considered the fast growing master plan of the government, we took on a challenge to travel Phú Quốc in the least inexpensive way before it’s too late for it.
+Knowing that time is running short, considered the fast growing master plan of the government, we took on a challenge to travel Phú Quốc in the least expensive way before it’s too late for it.

 Compared to the rest of Vietnam, Phú Quốc is the exception to the rule regarding budget-friendly travel.
 That is why we separated our budget for Phú Quốc from the other places we visited in Vietnam.
 (Our complete Vietnam budget will be online as soon as we have left the country.)